Rati smiles broadly

 Welcome to World Eye Cancer Hope

 Retinoblastoma is an aggressive eye cancer affecting babies and young children.
-It kills 7,000 youngsters each year, and blinds many more.
+It kills and blinds thousands every year.

-The most common early sign of childhood eye cancer is a white glow in the pupil of the affected eye.
-The cancer is easy to diagnose and when treated early, is very curable.
+The most common early signs of childhood eye cancer are a white glow in the pupil of the affected eye, and a turned or misaligned eye.
+When diagnosed early and treated with expert care, this cancer is very curable.

-Suffering and death is highest in developing countries, where most affected children live and timely access to specialist cancer care is limited.
+Suffering and death is highest in developing countries, where most affected children live and timely access to specialist care is limited.
 In developed countries, cure is above 96%, but most children experience moderate, severe or complete vision loss.
 Globally, children, families and survivors experience significant emotional trauma.
+Many survivors have lifelong treatment impacts and cancer risks, requiring specialist medical care.

 Inspired by